-Pole banners shall mean temporary signs suspended between brackets and attached to utility poles in the City right-of-way.
+Pole banners shall mean temporary signs suspended between brackets and attached to utility poles in the City right-of-way, designed to advertize events occurring within the City.

 Portable sign shall mean any sign which is manifestly designed to be transported, including by trailer or on its own wheels, even though the wheels of such sign may be removed and the remaining chassis or support constructed without wheels is converted to an "A" or "T" frame sign or attached temporarily or permanently to the ground.